bergesinstitute/graf-method/book-1-unit-10.md

 Here is a vocab list for reference.
 No need to memorize everything at this point.

-    La comida - (the) food

-    Los cereales - the cereals

-    El arroz - the rice

-    El maíz - the corn

-    El trigo - the wheat

-    La fruta - the fruit

-    La manzana - the apple

-    La pera - the pear

-    La fresa - the strawberry

-    El arándano - the blueberry

-    El plátano - the banana

-    El melocotón/el durazno - the peach

-    El limón - the lemon

-    El pomelo - the grapefruit

-    La uva - the grape

-    La cereza - the cherry

-    El melón - the melon

-    La sandía - the watermelon

-    El mango - the mango

-    La piña - the pineapple

-    El coco - the coconut

-    La carne - the meat

-    El pollo - the chicken

-    El cordero - the lamb

-    La ternera - the beef

-    El puerco - the pork

-    El pescado - the fish

-    Los camarones - the shrimp

-    El calamar - the squid

-    Las ostras - the oysters

-    Los mejillones - the mussels

-    Las almejas - the clams

-    Las vieiras - the scallops

-    El queso - the cheese

-    El huevo - the egg

-    La hamburguesa - the hamburger

-    Las patatas/las papas fritas - the fries

-    La pizza - the pizza

-    El pan - the bread

-    El sandwich - the sandwich

-    El helado - the ice cream

-    Los vegetales/las verduras - the vegetables

-    La alcachofa - the artichoke

-    El espárrago - the asparagus

-    El apio - the celery

-    La zanahoria - the carrot

-    El pimiento - the pepper

-    La col - the cabbage

-    La coliflor - the cauliflower

-    El hinojo - the fennel

-    Las judías/los frijoles - the beans

-    El pepino - the cucumber

-    La lechuga - the lettuce

-    El tomate - the tomato

-    Las espinacas - the spinach

-    El brócoli - the broccoli

-    El ajo - the garlic

-    La cebolla - the onion

-    La berenjena - the eggplant

-    Las setas/los hongos - the mushrooms

-    La calabaza - the squash

-    La oliva - the olive

-    La sal - the salt

-    El azúcar - the sugar

-    La pimienta - the ground pepper

-    El aceite - the oil

-    El vinagre - the vinegar

-    La mostaza - the mustard

-    El cilantro - the cilantro
+    los cereales - the cereals

+    el arroz - the rice

+    el maíz - the corn

+    el trigo - the wheat

+    la fruta - the fruit

+    la manzana - the apple

+    la pera - the pear

+    la fresa - the strawberry

+    el arándano - the blueberry

+    el plátano - the banana

+    el melocotón / el durazno - the peach

+    el limón - the lemon

+    el pomelo - the grapefruit

+    la uva - the grape

+    la cereza - the cherry

+    el melón - the melon

+    la sandía - the watermelon

+    el mango - the mango

+    la piña - the pineapple

+    el coco - the coconut

+    la carne - the meat

+    el pollo - the chicken

+    el cordero - the lamb

+    la ternera - the beef

+    el puerco - the pork

+    el pescado - the fish

+    los camarones - the shrimp

+    el calamar - the squid

+    las ostras - the oysters

+    los mejillones - the mussels

+    las almejas - the clams

+    las vieiras - the scallops

+    el queso - the cheese

+    el huevo - the egg

+    la hamburguesa - the hamburger

+    las patatas / las papas fritas - the fries

+    la pizza - the pizza

+    el pan - the bread

+    el sandwich - the sandwich

+    el helado - the ice cream

+    los vegetales / las verduras - the vegetables

+    la alcachofa - the artichoke

+    el espárrago - the asparagus

+    el apio - the celery

+    la zanahoria - the carrot

+    el pimiento - the pepper

+    la col - the cabbage

+    la coliflor - the cauliflower

+    el hinojo - the fennel

+    las judías / los frijoles - the beans

+    el pepino - the cucumber

+    la lechuga - the lettuce

+    el tomate - the tomato

+    las espinacas - the spinach

+    el brócoli - the broccoli

+    el ajo - the garlic

+    la cebolla - the onion

+    la berenjena - the eggplant

+    las setas / los hongos - the mushrooms

+    la calabaza - the squash

+    la oliva - the olive

+    la sal - the salt

+    el azúcar - the sugar

+    la pimienta - the ground pepper

+    el aceite - the oil

+    el vinagre - the vinegar

+    la mostaza - the mustard

+    el cilantro - the cilantro

 # Las bebidas (drinks)

-    Las bebidas - (the) drinks
+Here is a vocab list for reference.
+No need to memorize everything at this point.

-    El agua - the water
+    el agua - the water

-    El batido - the shake
+    el batido - the shake

-    El café - the coffee
+    el café - the coffee

-    El café con leche - the coffee with milk
+    el café con leche - the coffee with milk / the latte

-    La limonada - the lemonade
+    la limonada - the lemonade

-    El jugo - the juice
+    el jugo - the juice

-    La leche - the milk
+    la leche - the milk

-    El refresco - the soda/the soft drink
+    el refresco - the soda / the soft drink

-    El té - the tea
+    el té - the tea

-    Con hielo/sin hielo - with ice/without ice
+    con hielo / sin hielo - with ice / without ice

 # Ordering food at a restaurant